peishanh/Bagel-Protocol/protein_production.md

 ### Mise en place

-+ waste bucket
++ Benchtop waste bucket
-+ rack for 15 mL tubes
++ Rack for 15 mL tubes
-+ P2 and small tips,
-+ P200 and medium tips
++ Pipettors and tips
-+ ice in ice bucket
++ Ice in ice bucket
-+ pre-warmed "sous-vide" water bath (42 ˚C)
++ Pre-warmed "sous-vide" water bath (42 ˚C)
 + Bunsen burner
-+ striker
++ Striker
-+ agar plates (check that we have pre-made plates before starting the procedure.
++ Agar plates (check that we have pre-made plates before starting the procedure.
 If there aren't any, ask Ryan, Morgan, or Katie.)

 ### Instructions

 1. First light Bunsen burner and be sure to work close to the flame to keep contaminants from falling into your samples
   + DO NOT LEAVE BURNER UNATTENDED!
 ALWAYS TURN IT OFF BEFORE LEAVING THE BENCH FOR ANY AMOUNT OF TIME!
   + Sterility is important for days 1 through 3.
 Always have a burner and do not expose cultures to open air for extended periods
-1. Dispense 1 µL aliquots of your mutant plasmid into the 15 mL round-bottom tubes
+1. Dispense 1 µL aliquots of your mutant plasmid into the very bottom of the 15 mL round-bottom tubes
-2. Set round-bottom tubes on ice and incubate on ice for 5 minutes
+2. Set the round-bottom tubes on ice and incubate on ice for 5 minutes
 3. While the tubes are chilling, get "chemical competent BLR" cells from -80 ˚C freezer and set on ice
 4. When the tubes are ice cold and cells are no longer frozen, add competent cells to the 15 mL tubes and incubate on ice for 15 minutes to allow cells to mix with the plasmid (make sure the cell droplet and plasmid droplet are together!)
 6. While waiting, set the liquid heat bath "sous-vide" machine to 42 ˚C and press the play button to begin heating the water (the play button will turn white when heating begins)